6 min read

 Making It Through the Aftermath

-Check your surroundings and help anyone who is injured, but leave the serious injuries to medical professionals.
-If you find someone who has stopped breathing, only administer CPR if you’re trained to do so.
+Check your surroundings, but don’t treat serious injuries if you aren’t qualified.
+Only administer CPR if you’re trained to do so.

-Once you confirm you’re in the clear, reach out to your loved ones through text message or social media and let them know you’re okay.
-You may be tempted to call, but weather could prevent the call from going through.
+After you’re in the clear, reach out to your family and friends through text message or social media.
+Weather could prevent your calls from going through.

-You also have the option of registering you and your family on the American Red Cross Safe and Well site.
+You can also register yourself and your family on the American Red Cross Safe and Well site.

 Inspect Your Property